dvelatcodes/space-tourism-website/README.md

 - View the optimal layout for each of the website's pages depending on their device's screen size
 - See hover states for all interactive elements on the page
 - View each page and be able to toggle between the tabs to see new information
-- View each sections on a page
+- View each section on a page

 ### Screenshots